asam-ev/qc-framework/README.md

 of the framework, as well as the [OpenDrive](https://github.com/asam-ev/qc-opendrive/tree/develop) and [OpenScenario XML](https://github.com/asam-ev/qc-openscenarioxml/tree/develop) checker bundles.

-## Build the framework locally
+## Build and run the framework locally

-As the framework is still under development, it is not recommended to build it locally.
-A complete build instruction will be available in the near future.

-The software can be build for Windows and Linux.
-Currently there are no pre-built binaries available for the framework.
-Follow the [build instructions](INSTALL.md) to create a runnable binary on your machine.
+Follow the [build instructions](INSTALL.md) to install the framework on your machine.

-[Examples](examples) are provided in this repository.
+Follow the [run instructions](doc/manual/using_the_framework.md) to run the Checker Bundles using the framework on your machine.

 # How to Contribute